enkidevs/curriculum/JavaScript/Ecmascript 2015/tagged-template-literals-2.md

 ---
 ## Content

-Below is our Tagged Template Literal:
+In the previous insight we defined a function called myFunc with the following signature:

 ```
-function myFunc(strings, subValue){
+function myFunc(literals, replacement){
 ...
 }

-myFunc `Hello ${company} hows it going?`
 ```

-myFunc will receive the following values:
+When myFunc is called with a template literal the literals parameter will receive the following object:

 ```
-["Hello ", " hows it going?", raw: Array[2]] //strings
+["Hello ", " hows it going?", raw: Array[2]]
-enki //subValue
 ```

-The strings input parameter is an object containing an array of the literal values and also a raw property that contains an array of the raw versions of the strings.
+This object contains an array of the literal values and also a raw property that contains an array of the raw versions of the strings:

-Note  if your literal has multiple replacement values they are mapped to subsequent function arguments e.g.
+If your literal has multiple replacement values they will be mapped to subsequent function arguments:

 ```
 function myFunc(strings, subValue1, subValue2){
 ...
 }
 ```

-You could use the **rest** operator rather than define each value argument:
+Probably a better approach is to use the **rest** operator to map values to an array rather than define each argument:

 ```
 function myFunc(strings, …values){
 ...
 }
 ```

-Tagged Template Literals also allow us to replace values entirely:
+With access to literals and replacement values you can use Tagged Template Literals to perform additional processing logic on a string and even replace the string entirely - for example:

 ```
 function myFunc(strings, subValue){
 return "Goodbye " + subValue
+}

+myFunc `Hello ${company} hows it going?`
-} // "Goodbye Enki"
+// "Goodbye Enki"
 ```

 ---